alaugustin/language-studies/README.md

 | Sa sa                 | This thing / That thing | French: ça + ça (that / this + that / this)                               |
 | Sa yé                 | What is it?             | French: c'est (it is) + être (to be)                                      |

-### Rhetorical Questions 🤔
+### Rhetorical Questions 🤨

-These questions are commonly used in casual conversation to express curiosity, surprise, or to initiate social interaction rather than seeking specific information and often serve as friendly conversation starters.
+Culturally-specific questions used to express emotion, maintain conversation flow, or show politeness in social situations.

 | Kwéyòl    | English       | Etymology                           |
 | --------- | ------------- | ----------------------------------- |
 | Sa sa yé? | What is this? | French: ça + c'est (that / this is) |

-### Conversation Examples 💬
+### Conversation Examples 🗣️

-Common dialogue patterns you'll encounter in everyday situations.
-Practice these to build confidence in real-world interactions.
+Real-world dialogue patterns demonstrating how questions and answers flow naturally in everyday Kwéyòl conversations.

 | Kwéyòl               | English                    |
 | -------------------- | -------------------------- |